hbarrien/nextwordpredictor/README.md

 In order to facilitate the installation of this project, these data files are included in comprresed format under the name **final.zip**.

 ## **DIRECTORY STRUCTURE**
-For development, local-machine purposes, the directory structure should be as follows:
+For development purposes on a local-machine, the directory structure should be as follows:
   + getwd()
     + capstone
       + final
         + en_US
+          + en_US.blogs.txt
+          en_US.news.txt
+          en_US.twitter.txt
         + en_US_processed
       + wordpredictor